MaterializeInc/materialize/doc/user/content/guides/dbt.md

     dbt will grab any additional project information and Materialize catalog metadata, then compile it into `.json` files (`manifest.json` and `catalog.json`, respectively) that can be used to feed the documentation website.
 You can find the compiled files under `/target`, in the dbt project folder.

-1. Launch the documentation website (by default, this command starts a web server on port 8000):
+1. Launch the documentation website.
+By default, this command starts a web server on port 8000:

     ```bash
-    dbt docs serve #--port 8001
+    dbt docs serve #--port <port>
     ```

-    There, you can find an overview of your dbt project, browse existing models and metadata, and in general keep track of what's going on with your data pipelines.
+1. In a browser, navigate to `localhost:8000`.
+There, you can find an overview of your dbt project, browse existing models and metadata, and in general keep track of what's going on.

     If you click **View Lineage Graph** in the lower right corner, you can even inspect the lineage of your streaming pipelines!